Authoring Operators#

 docker bake + podman pull#

-We can use use docker bake and podman pull for operators in the bake hcl file.
+We can use docker bake and podman pull for operators defined in docker-bake.hcl.

 cd interactEM